Diman0/docker-citadel/README.md

 Citadel as a Docker Image.
 Citadel is build using easyinstall method.
 Setup has not been run to configure the installation.

 Supervisord (http://supervisord.org) is used to monitor the citadel/webcit programs.
+It stops the container if citadel/webcit fails or exits.

 Usage
 --------------